Metacat Performance: paged Query Returns

 See http://www.devx.com/Java/Article/21383/1954?pf=true for an excellent discussion of strategies for query paging using JDBC.

-#8 Updated by Chad Berkley about 13 years ago
+#8 Updated by Chad Berkley over 13 years ago

 Metacat now does paged query returns.
 It also caches the last query with the user's session so that it does not need to re-run the entire query to re-display results.
 The cache can easily be cleared by running a different query then running the original query if you want to make sure you have the newest results.
 This works for public and authenticated sessions.
 I'll leave this bug open for now in case there are any problems that crop up with this solution later.